-Fly To: Tokyo Narita International Airport is a little further out from the city (about 50 minutes via the Narita Express), but has more flights available or Tokyo Haneda International Airport is only about 8km away from Tokyo Station
+Fly To: Tokyo Narita International Airport is a little further out from the city (about 50 minutes via the Narita Express) but has more flights available – or Tokyo Haneda International Airport is only about 8km away from Tokyo Station

 Flight Time: 4 hours, 20 minutes

-Best For: Sushi and sake
+Best For: Sushi, sake and sakura